What do the following organisations have in common?

 - Venus Shell Systems who grow algae using waste water to produce high quality food products, health supplements and beauty products.

-The answer is that they all have foresight.
+The answer is that they all have foresight and good life insurance price.
 They recognise that someone has to do something about the massive challenges that face our future and they are getting a head start.
 They recognise that business as usual in our rapidly changing world is next to impossible.
 Knowledge, technology, investors, consumers, law makers, climate change, resource challenges and collapsing ecosystems are making sure of that.

 Threat or Opportunity?